blazingdrummer/BakedModpack/README.md

 #### Please don't bug other devs with issues or feedback!
 Go to the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section and I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!

 # Installation
-  1. Install a mod manager that can automatically install dependencies (I'd recommend Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) manager).
+  1. Install a mod manager that can automatically install dependencies **and** handle modpack installations.
+(I'd recommend Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) manager).

   2. Install the BakedModpack "mod" to automatically install all of the mods and configure them.
     - With r2modman, simply install the program, create a new profile, click the **Online** section, and search for "BakedModpack".
 Then click **Download**.